 From Montemarciano in San Giustino Valdarno: 24 km

-Arrival in the morning at the village of Loro Ciuffenna for a short guided tour.
-Loro Ciuffenna is one of the most distinctive towns of the Valdarno Superiore, is located on the slopes of the southern ridge of Pratomagno at an elevation of 320 m (~1,050 ft), and has become a popular tourist destination during the past 25 years, with many English and Romans restoring houses in the villages high up in the neighbouring hills.
-The original road into town was over a Roman bridge, one of the seven along the route and there is still a fine mediaeval bridge over the deep ravine that divides Loro Ciuffenna into two parts.
-Much of the town centre is mediaeval in architecture, and one may view the ruins of a large water-powered mill, dating to before 1200 AD, that until quite recently produced chestnut and other flours.
-Available water power was an important contributing factor in the establishment of Loro Ciuffenna and neighbouring villages.
-We will keep going visiting the pieve di Gropina where we will stop for lunch.
-The Pieve of Gropina, is located about 2 km from Loro Ciuffenna, on the Via dei Sette Ponti (road of the Seven Bridges) towards San Giustino, to get there take a detour to the right, which after 800 metres from the junction leading to the village of Gropina.
+Setteponti Hiking Tour arrival in the morning at the village of Loro Ciuffenna for a short guided tour.
+With Setteponti Hiking Tour you can see Loro Ciuffenna one of the most distinctive towns of the Valdarno Superiore, is located on the slopes of the southern ridge of Pratomagno at an elevation of 320 m (~1,050 ft), and has become a popular tourist destination during the past 25 years, with many English and Romans restoring houses in the villages high up in the neighboring hills.
+The original road into town was over a Roman bridge, one of the seven along the route and there is still a fine medieval bridge over the deep ravine that divides Loro Ciuffenna into two parts.
+Much of the town center is medieval in architecture, and one may view the ruins of a large water-powered mill, dating to before 1200 AD, that until quite recently produced chestnut and other flours.
+Available water power was an important contributing factor in the establishment of Loro Ciuffenna and neighboring villages.
+We will keep going Setteponti Hiking Tour in the Pieve di Gropina where we will stop for lunch.
+The Pieve of Gropina has located about 2 km from Loro Ciuffenna, on the Via dei Sette Ponti (road of the Seven Bridges) towards San Giustino, to get there take a detour to the right, which after 800 meters from the junction leading to the village of Gropina.

 The beautiful Romanesque church of Pieve of San Pietro or Gropina, is one of the finest examples of Romanesque architecture in Tuscany, it was built around the year one thousand and has a façade in large drafts of stone, with mullioned windows corresponding to the two aisles and a mullioned window overlooking the front door, on the architrave of the door is the date 1422, probably referring to a restoration, the arms of Leo X which dominates the architrave bears the date 1522.
 In the afternoon it will be the turn of the Ascione’s valley and the oasis of Bandella.
 On the way, before arriving in San Giustino Valdarno you will get the chance to see beautiful landscapes of the Pratomagno mountain.
 Once arrived at the destination you will be escorted to a traditional Tuscany farmhouse for the night.